 We take these needs into account when making plans to support pupils who have a social worker.

-The DSL/DDSL maintain close communication with social workers, especially regarding absence.
+We have good working relationships with both local authority social workers and those in Devon working with our CLA.
+If children with a social worker are absent, we email as routine.